PUT¶

 Examples¶

-Upload a file named mydata.csv
+Load a file named mydata.csv

 in the /tmp/data

-directory (in a Linux or macOS environment) to an internal stage named
+directory to an internal stage named

 my_int_stage